 Once end-users are using the system in a production environment, you should listen to their feedback to identify any issues or shortcomings that exist.
 While you can gain similar insights during the testing phase, nothing is as accurate as a real-world application.

 Then, after your go-live date, you should continue to look for ways to improve the system and optimize for the future.

-How to Implement an ERP System the Right Way
+How to Implement a New ERP System the Right Way

 Now that you know some of the best practices of how to implement an ERP system, you’re one step closer to realizing your expected benefits.

 Of course, it’s impossible to cover every single aspect of an ERP implementation in a single blog post.
 That’s why we suggest scheduling a free consultation so our ERP consultants can provide more details.
 Contact us below to get started.